-As a result of increased risk, these “small cap” companies have produced higher returns than “mid cap” or “large cap” companies over the last decade or two.
+As a result of increased risk, these “small cap” companies have produced higher returns than “mid cap” or “large cap” companies over the century.
 Continuing the trend, “mid cap stocks” have outperformed “large cap” and “mega cap” stocks.

 For this reason, many investors choose to allocate more of their portfolio to small or mid cap stocks, also called a “tilt.”
 Again, this results in slightly more risk.